DanielFlynn/Raindrops/README.md

 - 30's factors are 1, 2, 3, 5, 6, 10, 15, 30: this would be a 'PlingPlang'

 - 34 has four factors: 1, 2, 17, and 34: this would be '34'

+## Testing Framework

+- To run the tests I have imported Unittest to run my test cases.

+##How to run the test

+- To test within Pycharm, you can right click and select "Run unittest for pycharm_unittest.py"
+- To run the test within a command line you can use the "python -m unittest Raindrops_Unittest.py" command.
+This will output all tests within the document